our friendly farm animals

 Every Farm Animal You Can Imagine

-At Alstede Farms we have a very diverse variety of livestock in our animal pastures located throughout the farm, including cattle, horses, sheep, goats, peacocks, miniature and large donkeys, ponies and mini horses, waterfowl, bunnies, cats, and poultry.
+At Alstede Farms we have a very diverse variety of livestock in our animal pastures located throughout the farm, including cattle, horses, sheep, goats, donkeys, ponies and mini horses, waterfowl, bunnies, and poultry.
 Having a wide range of animals helps us to provide a more educational farm experience for all of our guests, and definitely adds a level of enjoyment to both the guest experience as well as the enjoyment of our staff.
 We love seeing what our friendly, cute, and sometimes very silly animals are up to throughout the day.

 The Care and Keeping of Healthy Livestock

 The proper care of our animals is a top priority for us!
 We have several staff members with extensive livestock and animal care training.
 We also have a veterinarian that is on call for us 24/7.
 Each of our pastures have protected turn in areas where our livestock can enter and leave at will without restriction and without any limitation on how long they wish to be inside.
 These are bedded and cleaned on a regular basis.
 Each pasture also has heated water troughs that prevent their water from freezing even on the coldest of nights.
 Our animals are fed twice per day, morning and late afternoon and feed are provided to them both inside and outside based upon the type of weather we are having.